 Additionally, clients that go through the planning process tend to feel more confident in their future and more satisfied with your services.
 Confident and satisfied clients quickly become raving fans and excellent referral sources.

-How Will Charging Planning Fees Change My Practice?
+Will Charging Planning Fees Change Your Practice?

 Planning fees necessitate a strong planning process for your practice.
 You’ll need the infrastructure in place to ensure you are delivering everything you stated in your engagement letter.